 In perimenopause, growth hormone levels decline, which may influence energy, sleep, and body composition.
 For this reason, the Ipamorelin & CJC-1295 stack is frequently mentioned among the best peptides for women in perimenopause, especially in research exploring recovery, metabolism, and overall vitality.

-With so many different options being studied, it helps to compare the best peptides for women in perimenopause side by side.
+Because researchers study so many different options, comparing the best peptides for women in perimenopause side by side helps clarify how each one may address specific needs.

 Shop the Ipamorelin & CJC-1295 stack at Peptide Works, peptides noted for boosting growth hormone release and supporting vitality and recovery.